 Mikhail Sinkevich was born in Moscow.
-In 1987 he graduated from the Middle Special School of Music of the Belorussian State Conservatoire and entered the choral-conducting faculty of the Leningrad Conservatoire.
-In 1990 he continued his studies at the faculty of opera and symphony conducting, which he completed in 1994 (clas of Professor Ilya Musin, People’s Artist of Russia).
+In 1987 he graduated from the Middle Special School of Music of the Belorussian State Conservatory and entered the Choral-Conducting Faculty of the Rimsky-Korsakov Leningrad State Conservatory.
+In 1990 he continued his studies at the Faculty of Opera and Symphony Conducting, which he completed in 1994 (class of Professor Ilya Musin, People’s Artist of Russia).

 In 2000 after being invited by maestro Valery Gergiev, Mikhail Sinkevich became a conductor at the Mariinsky Theatre, where for almost ten years he has also been Assistant Artistic Director of the Opera Company.
-His repertoire at the Mariinsky Theatre includes the operas The Maid of Pskov, The Tsar’s Bride, The Legend of the Invisible City of Kitezh and the Maiden Fevroniya, A Life for the Tsar, Ruslan and Lyudmila, Prince Igor, Boris Godunov, Khovanshchina, Eugene Onegin, Mazepa, The Queen of Spades, Iolanta, Sadko, Lady Macbeth of Mtsensk, Le nozze di Figaro, Die Zauberflöte, Lucia di Lammermoor, Nabucco, Betrothal in a Monastery, Un ballo in maschera, La traviata, Rigoletto, Macbeth, La forza del destino, Don Carlo, Il trovatore, Aida, Madama Butterfly, Turandot, Carmen, Das Rheingold, Die Walküre, Der Fliegende Holländer, Lohengrin, Il trittico (Il tabarro, Suor Angelica, Gianni Schicchi), Salome, Otello, Pagliacci, Adriana Lecouvreur, The Gambler and Jenůfa, as well as almost every classical ballet.
+His repertoire at the Mariinsky Theatre includes the operas The Maid of Pskov, The Tsar’s Bride, The Legend of the Invisible City of Kitezh and the Maiden Fevroniya, A Life for the Tsar, Ruslan and Lyudmila, Prince Igor, Boris Godunov, Khovanshchina, Eugene Onegin, Mazepa, The Queen of Spades, Iolanta, Sadko, Lady Macbeth of Mtsensk, Semyon Kotko, Le nozze di Figaro, Die Zauberflöte, Lucia di Lammermoor, Nabucco, Betrothal in a Monastery, Un ballo in maschera, La traviata, Rigoletto, Macbeth, La forza del destino, Don Carlo, Il trovatore, Aida, Madama Butterfly, Turandot, Carmen, Das Rheingold, Die Walküre, Der fliegende Holländer, Lohengrin, Il trittico (Il tabarro, Suor Angelica, Gianni Schicchi), Salome, Otello, Pagliacci, Adriana Lecouvreur, The Gambler and Jenůfa, Elisir d’amore as well as almost every classical ballet.

-Jury member and conductor of the International Alexandrovskaya Vocalists’ Competition (Minsk, 2012) and the International Rimsky-Korsakov Vocalists' Competition (Tikhvin – St Petersburg, 2016).
+Jury member and conductor of the International Alexandrovskaya Vocalists’ Competition (Minsk, 2012) and the Rimsky-Korsakov International Competition for Young Opera Singers (Tikhvin – St Petersburg, 2016).
 In September 2017 he conducted the orchestra at the final round of the Elena Obraztsova International Competition of Young Vocalists, and in 2019 conducted the Mariinsky Orchestra at the final round of the XVI International Tchaikovsky Competition (voice category).